Skip to main content

 Modifying Mocks

 Let's imagine you want to make your IP Stack mock return a different location for one of the requests.
-No problem, open inspect on your snapshot and navigate to the request you want to change.
+No problem, open inspect on the ./proxymock directory and navigate to the request you want to change.

 ipstack-response